-The facility will serve, in general, the individuals, businesses, institutions, and public and private collection vehicles from Montgomery County and surrounding counties.
-The facility will process and transfer solid waste up to the registered maximum daily waste acceptance rate of 2,500 tons/day.
+The facility will serve, in general, the individuals, businesses, institutions, and private collection vehicles from Montgomery County and surrounding counties.
+The facility will process and transfer solid waste up to the permitted maximum daily waste acceptance rate of 3,200 tons/day.
 The facility is designed for efficient waste processing.
 The area to be used for unloading and waste transfer operations will be approximately 135 feet by 225 feet.
 Facility layout drawings are included in the PAR Engineering Drawing Set of Part I/II.